All planning checklists

 Book punting tour slots

-Book with Scudamore's or Traditional Punting Company well in advance, especially for May-September.
-Consider early morning or late evening slots to avoid peak congestion on the Backs and inquire about referral fees.
+Book Scudamore's or Traditional Punting Company well ahead for May to September - early morning or late evening slots are quieter on the Backs.

 Easy·High impact